mseif7/MTRX2700-Major-Project/README.md

 ### Instructions for Module 5
-For testing this module independently:
+For executing this module independently:

 User can access the main.c file and locate variables int SEG_FLAG and int qty;
 - Set SEG_FLAG to 1 to allow the module to be executed;